IBE160/SG-Lotte/docs/sprint-artifacts/3-4-plan-interruption-management.md

 *   The AI plan generation logic update will primarily affect `backend/app/services/ai_plan_generator.py`.

 #### General Notes
 *   The UI for managing plan interruptions should be clear and easy to use.
+The backend will use `POST /plans/interrupt` to record the interruption.
+[Source: docs/sprint-artifacts/tech-spec-epic-3.md#apis-and-interfaces]
 *   The AI logic for adjusting plans based on interruptions should be carefully designed to provide a good user experience.
+The AI Plan Adaptation Service will query the `plan_interruptions` table and adjust the next generated plan accordingly.
+[Source: docs/sprint-artifacts/tech-spec-epic-3.md#workflows-and-sequencing]

 ---